Paul George scores 25 while his fellow LA stars are quiet in the Clippers' 107-88 win over Dallas

-Paul George scores 25 while his fellow LA stars are quiet in the Clippers’ 107-88 win over Dallas
+George scores 25 points while fellow LA stars are quiet in the Clippers’ 107-88 win over Mavs

 LOS ANGELES (AP) — Paul George had 25 points and nine rebounds, Terance Mann added 17 points and the Los Angeles Clippers beat the Dallas Mavericks 107-88 on Saturday night for their fourth victory in five games.